aisingapore/sealion/README.md

 ## Performance and Benchmark

-SEA-LION achieves better or competitive performances on tasks in regional languages, while retaining the general performance of LLaMA3.
+SEA-LION achieves better or competitive performances on tasks in regional languages, while retaining the general performance of Llama 3.

 Our [leaderboard is here](https://leaderboard.sea-lion.ai).